Christopher Booker (Deceased)

 - Studied History at Corpus Christi College, Cambridge.

-Christopher Booker is an English journalist, author, and columnist for The Sunday Telegraph.
+Christopher Booker was an English journalist, author, and columnist for The Sunday Telegraph.
+He passed away at the age 81 in July 2019. ,

 In 2009, he published The Real Global Warming Disaster, described by The Observer as “the definitive climate sceptics' manual.”